NazarK/mina-ext/README.md

 mina shell - login to current folder (instead of ssh logging into folder containing current)

+mina put app/file/path - put file from app structure on remote server in same place

+mina get app/file/path - get file from remote server and place it in app structure in same place

 ## Notes
 Database functions work with postgresql only.
 Database names are taken from config/database.yml.